 Several land use approvals are necessary for the proposed building.
 Design Review is required for new commercial/industrial buildings, and a Conditional Use Permit is required for self-storage facilities in the GC zone.
 A Water Resource Area permit is necessary due to construction within proximity of the stream, and a Variance is required due to the proximity of the east driveway to that of the adjoining driveway to the east.
+City staff has determined that a Willamette and Tualatin River Protection Area Permit is also required due to the presence of Habitat Conservation Area (HCA) on site (see map in Exhibit I).
 Finally, a Special Waiver is requested for building height to accommodate a narrow, tall building that minimizes WRA impacts compared to a wider, shorter building.